 Consolidation can also help

 Another option to consider is debt consolidation.
-This involves taking out a new loan that can pay off a number of debts, or essentially combining all of your debts into one larger debt, often with better payment terms and a lower interest rate than your original debts.
+This involves taking out a new loan – like a Flex Loan – that can pay off a number of debts, or essentially combining all of your debts into one larger debt, often with better payment terms and a lower interest rate than your original debts.

 In theory, even with a moderate to high interest rate, this approach can make your situation feel easier to manage, which has a beneficial psychological effect.
 It can also improve your credit score if each successful payment is reported to the Credit Bureau.